GENI-NSF/geni-tools/README-omni.txt

  - `-o`: to save manifest RSpecs to a file
  - `--useSliceAggregates`: renew or delete at all aggregates where you used Omni to reserve resources
- - `--useSliceMembers`: Have all your slice members get accounts on your compute resources
  - `--optionsfile`: Specify custom options for commands
  - `-u`: Specify a particular sliver to act on when using APIv3
  - `--debug`: Turn on debug logging when resolving an Omni problem